CurtisLeeBolin/leedev.org/_posts/2022-09-21-Microsoft-Windows-Convert-MBR-BIOS-to-GPT-UEFI.md

 MS's `mbr2gpt` also fails until this is corrected.

-Boot the MS Windows `recovery drive` in the new VM
+Boot the MS Windows `recovery drive`

 Troubleshoot -> Command Prompt